G7211 Nanning–Youyiguan Expressway

-The Nanning–Youyiguan Expressway (南宁—友谊关高速公路), commonly referred to as the Nanyou Expressway (南友高速公路), is a 225.06 km in the Chinese autonomous region of Guangxi that connects the city of Nanning, the capital of Guangxi, and Friendship Pass, known in Chinese as Youyiguan, a border crossing between China and Vietnam.
+The G7211 Nanning–Youyiguan Expressway (南宁—友谊关高速公路), commonly referred to as the Nanyou Expressway (南友高速公路), is a 225.06 km in the Chinese autonomous region of Guangxi that connects the city of Nanning, the capital of Guangxi, and Friendship Pass, known in Chinese as Youyiguan, a border crossing between China and Vietnam.
 The Friendship Pass is located in the county-level city of Pingxiang, under the administration of the city of Chongzuo.
-At the border, the expressway connects with North–South expressway in Vietnam.
+At the border, the expressway connects with the North–South Expressway East in Vietnam.
 The expressway is designated G7211, and opened on 28 December 2005.

 The expressway is a spur of G72 Quanzhou–Nanning Expressway.
 The Nanning–Youyiguan Expressway branches off from its primary expressway, G72, just before the western terminus of G72 in Nanning.
 The entire route is also part of Asian Highway 1.

 Along with the G7511 Qinzhou–Dongxing Expressway and G8011 Kaiyuan–Hekou Expressway, it is one of the three expressways that connect China with Vietnam.